 Ignoring the large spend requirement for a Diamond status MQD waiver (because very few people will put that amount of spending on this card)…

-In 2021, successful new applicants in their first year of card membership can earn up to 85,000 MQM and an MQD waiver for all statuses up to and including Platinum status.
+Successful new applicants in their first year of card membership can earn up to 70,000 MQM and an MQD waiver for all statuses up to and including Platinum status and can earn up to 60,000 MQM and an MQD waiver for all statuses up to and including Platinum status in all future years.

-With the thresholds for Delta Medallion status looking like this…
+With the MQM thresholds for Delta Medallion status looking like this in 2023…

-…in 2021 the Delta SkyMiles Reserve Card can be used as a vehicle to earning:
+…the Delta SkyMiles® Reserve American Express Card can currently be used as a vehicle to earning:

 - 100% of the MQM needed for Silver and Gold status

-- 100% of the MQM need for Platinum status
+- 93% of the MQM needed for Platinum status in year 1 and 80% in subsequent years

-- 68% of the MQM needed for top-tier Diamond status
+- 56% of the MQM needed for top-tier Diamond status in year 1 and 48% in subsequent years

-And that’s all without having to set foot in an aircraft.
+And that’s all without having to set foot in an aircraft (terms apply).

-When you add in the fact that the card offers an easy path to an MQD waiver for all but the top status tier, you can see just how powerful a tool the Delta SkyMiles Reserve card can be for a frequent Delta flyer.
+When you add in the fact that the card offers an easy path to an MQD waiver for all but the top status tier, you can see just how powerful a tool the Delta SkyMiles® Reserve American Express Card can be for a frequent Delta flyer.

-The Delta SkyMiles Reserve card offers a companion certificate when the card is renewed each year and this is the most valuable of all Delta certificates offered by a co-branded credit card.
+The Delta SkyMiles Reserve card offers a companion certificate when the card is renewed each year (terms apply) and this is the most valuable of all Delta certificates offered by a co-branded credit card.

 The certificate issued by the Reserve card will pay for a round-trip companion fare (in select fare buckets excluding taxes and fees) in all domestic classes of service within the 48 contiguous United States.